-Under the LOI, the Corporation undertook not to seek to enter discussions or negotiations with any party other than TomaGold regarding the sale of the East Block for a period of 180 days from the date of the LOI, in consideration for which TomaGold will pay \$200,000 to the Corporation.
-During the 180-day period, TomaGold will be entitled to carry out a due diligence review of the East Block.
+Under the LOI, the Corporation undertook not to seek to enter into discussions or negotiations with any party other than TomaGold regarding the sale of the East Block for a period of 180 days from the date of the LOI, in consideration for which TomaGold was required to pay \$200,000 to the Corporation.
+During the 180-day period, TomaGold was entitled to carry out a due diligence review of the East Block.